SvetlanaM/pycon-csv-to-firebase/README.md

 }</code></pre>

 ### Database mapping
 For every dictionary key, add value based on the column name in your database.
 On the left side, there are final keys, on the right side, there are your database columns.
+Add code to the [mapping file](https://github.com/SvetlanaM/csvToFirebase-PyConMobileApp/blob/master/mapping.json).
 Example of the configuration:
 <pre><code>{
  "room_name" : "room1",
  "active" : true,